 Jaundice is a yellow color observed in the skin or in the eyes.
 The yellow pigment is a byproduct of old red blood cells that is called bilirubin.
 If you’ve ever had a bruise, you may have observed that the damaged red blood cells in the skin went through a series of color changes as the skin healed.
 When you saw yellow in the bruise, you were seeing bilirubin.

 Most of the time, about one percent of our red blood cells retire every day, to be replaced by the same number of fresh, young red blood cells.
 The old ones are processed in the liver as they are disposed of.
 Much of the bilirubin leaves the body in the stool.

 If there are too many red blood cells retiring for the liver to handle, yellow pigment builds up in the body.
 When there is enough to be visible, jaundice results.

-The jaundice can be caused by too many red blood cells retiring, by the liver being unable to perform its job efficiently, or by a combination of the two.
+It can be caused by too many red blood cells retiring, by the liver being unable to perform its job efficiently, or by a combination of the two.
 Dehydration or decreased stooling can accelerate the build-up of bilirubin concentrations and make jaundice get worse quickly.

 Who gets jaundice?

 Most babies have some jaundice during the first week of life.
 The ordeal of birth can send many red blood cells to an early retirement (especially if a vacuum is used!), and babies’ livers are often unprepared for the load.
 Before Mom’s milk comes in and stooling begins in earnest, bilirubin accumulates more easily.

 It is even more common in premature babies.